ome/ome-contributing/docs/omero-release-process.rst

 Source code release
 -------------------

-To make a new release:
+To make a new public release:
  - Merge all contributions on the ``develop`` branch.
  - Ensure that all the dependencies have been bumped via the `update <https://github.com/ome/openmicroscopy/blob/develop/.github/workflows/update.yaml>`_ GitHub action which is run hourly.
 The action will open a Pull Request that updates the `omero.properties <https://github.com/ome/openmicroscopy/blob/develop/etc/omero.properties>`_ file.
 Merge the Pull Request.
 You can also execute locally the script `update_dependencies.sh <https://github.com/ome/openmicroscopy/blob/develop/update_dependencies.sh>`_ manually if you wish.
  - Add an entry to `history.rst <https://github.com/ome/openmicroscopy/blob/develop/history.rst>`_.

+ To make a private release:
+  - Squash all the commits
+  - Ensure that all the dependencies have been bumped using the script :file:update_dependencies.sh
+  - Add an entry to :file:history.rst

 After committing the changes, a signed tag must be created for the released version using :command:`git tag -s`::